pldi23-eqlog-ae/artifact/README.md

 ### Claim #3

 Invoking `make pointer-analysis-benchmark`  will build and run the Steensgaard analysis benchmark and compare against the Souffle baselines.
-This may take more than [TODO: insert time], and when it finishes, it will generate a plot at `pointer-analysis-benchmark/plot.pdf`.
+This may take more than an hour, and when it finishes, it will generate a plot at `pointer-analysis-benchmark/plot.pdf`.
-Alternatively, you can run `make pointer-analysis-benchmark-small` to generate a plot for a smaller pointer-analysis benchmark at `pointer-analysis-benchmark/plot_small.pdf`, which should finish within seconds.
+Alternatively, you can run `make pointer-analysis-benchmark-small` to generate a plot for a smaller pointer-analysis benchmark at `pointer-analysis-benchmark/plot_small.pdf`, which should finish within minutes.

+The generated plot should look similar to Figure 8, showing EqLog is faster than all the Souffle baselines.

 ### Claim #4